slowernews/wisdom-tldr/chapters/chapter_1_self.md

 'If you gain any kind of attention or success for your work, you face the great danger of creeping conservatism.' -- Robert Greene*

 <!--
-> *'He who knows all the answers has not been asked all the questions.' -- Confucius*

-> *'If I’d followed all the rules I’d never have gotten anywhere.' -- Marylin Monroe*

-Some of the skills that you need to achieve expertise were not yet systemised.

 If you can’t explain something in simple terms, you don’t understand it.
 What I cannot create, I do not understand. teach something to a toddler to learn stuff

-amateurs play for tricks, masters play for position

-“An expert is a person who has made all the mistakes which can be made in a very narrow field,” -- Niels Bohr.
 -->